Crusading movement: Muslims

 Muslim legal experts divided the world into Dar al-Islam (the Muslim world) and Dar al-harb (non-Muslim lands).
 Border regions like Syria and Iberia became jihad battlegrounds, attracting military volunteers—mujahideen and ghazis—from across Dar al-Islam.
-Accounts on Christian experiences in the Holy Land on the eve of the Crusades vary.
-(Note: The contemporary Muslim scholar Abu Bakr ibn al-Arabi did not mention anti-Christian violence, but the 12th-century historian al-Azimi reported that the "people of the Syrian ports" had obstructed Christian pilgrims from reaching Jerusalem.)
-Attacks on pilgrims likely shaped perceptions of danger, though Asbridge highlights that interfaith violence mirrored broader political and social turmoil.
+Accounts of relations between Christians—both pilgrims and natives—and Muslims at all levels, from the authorities to ordinary locals, in the Holy Land on the eve of the Crusades vary.
+(Note: The contemporary Muslim scholar Abu Bakr ibn al-Arabi did not mention anti-Christian violence, but the 12th-century historian al-Azimi reported that the "people of the Syrian ports" had obstructed Christian pilgrims from reaching Jerusalem.
+The chronicler Matthew of Edessa gave a detailed account of the enslavement of Armenians and the destruction of their churches by raiding Turkomans, yet he also praised the Seljuk sultan Malik-Shah I for showing "a fatherly affection for all the inhabitants of the lands".)
+Sporadic attacks on pilgrims likely shaped perceptions of danger, though Asbridge highlights that interfaith violence mirrored broader political and social turmoil.

 Western Christians often mislabelled Muslims as idol-worshippers or heretics.
 (Note: An early example is the popular epic Song of Roland (c.
 1100), which depicts the "Saracens" as a treacherous people worshipping three gods and idols.)
 Until c.
 1110, massacres of Muslims in conquered towns were common.
 (Note: One of the earliest examples of mass violence was the massacre of civilians in Ma'arra, followed by the crusaders' wholesale slaughter of Muslims in Jerusalem after its capture.)
 Violence was presented as a response to the Muslim occupation of the holy places and the oppression of Christians.